marcelbvv/espresso_timer/README.md

 # Espresso_timer
-Development of a machine independent espresso timer with a round display driven by a ESP8266 or ESP32 microcontroller.
+Development of a machine-independent espresso timer with a round display driven by a ESP8266 or ESP32 microcontroller.

 ## Components: